Table of Contents

 Your brand shares values with your customers.
 If you’re REI or Whole Foods, your brand values include sustainability and environmental justice.
 Toms shoes has taken a strong stand on helping children impacted by poverty in less-economically developed nations with their buy-one, donate-one pair business model.

-By translating your values into local or international causes, your brand has an opportunity to take a stand and build awareness through activism.
+By translating your values into local or international causes, your organization has an opportunity to take a stand and build brand awareness through activism.
 Heineken's recent “Worlds Apart” is one example of socially-conscious brand awareness building done right.

 - Create video or multimedia content for social media and your website to showcase your employee’s involvement in on-the-ground volunteering or activism.